Armenian Street, Chennai: History

 The earliest existence of Armenians in India dates back to the late 8th century with the arrival of Thomas Cana along the Malabar Coast in 780 CE.
 Although not much is known about his origin or mission, Portraits of Hope: Armenians in the Contemporary World by Huberta Von Voss indicates that he was lauded for his work for the rebirth of Christianity.
 However, it was not until the 1660s that the Armenian presence in Madras became eminent.
-According to Madras: The Land, The People and Their Governance by S. Muthiah, the earliest Armenian tombstone in the city is of Coja David Margar found near Little Mount, which dates back to 1663.
-The Armenians of Madras were believed to be the first to discover the sepulchre of St. Thomas upon the Mount and took the Portuguese there in the 16th century.
-Legend has it that the church atop the mount served as a lighthouse to guide Portuguese and Armenian ships around that time.
+According to Madras: The Land, The People and Their Governance by S. Muthiah, the earliest Armenian tombstone in the city is of Coja David Margar found near Little Mount, which dates back to 1663.Coja Petrus Uscan was a prominent Philanthropist Armenian of the Chennai Armenian community in the 17th century.
+The Armenians of Madras were believed to be the first to discover the sepulchre of St. Thomas upon the Mount in the 16th century.
+He built the Marmalong bridge and gifted it to the public.
 Although the time when Armenians began settling down in the city remains obscure, records clearly suggest that the Armenians monopolised trade between India and West Asia on the one hand and Manila, a Spanish bastion then, on the other.
 Their main trades included silk, spices and gems.
-The last Armenian to live in the city was Michael Stephen, who too left the city.
+Three Chennai based Armenian families still visit the Armenian church in Armenian street to preserve their cultural heritage.